-Vacation scheme deadline (2017): 15 January 2017
+Vacation scheme deadline (2018): 15 January 2018 (opens 1 November 2017)

-Training contract deadline (2019): 15 January 2017
+Training contract deadline (2020): 15 January 2018 (opens 1 November 2017)

 Osborne Clarke attends law fairs at 14 or so universities each year.
-The list changes from year to year, but the firm does have a core set that it always attends: Bristol, Exeter, Reading, Birmingham, Cardiff, Southampton, King’s, UCL and Oxford all feature.
+The list changes from year to year, but the firm does have a core set that it always attends: Bristol, Exeter, Reading, Birmingham, Cardiff, UCL and Oxford all feature.

 Landing a training contract at OC is competitive business.
-Training principal Catherine Wolfenden tells us that the firm only interviews around 10% of the 1,000-plus candidates who apply each year.
+Training principal Catherine Wolfenden tells us that the firm only interviews around 10% of the 1,500-plus candidates who apply each year.
 Trainees come from a mix of top and mid-range universities, and Wolfenden informs us that “those invited to interview have generally scored a First or a 2:1 throughout their studies.
 They will also have given really strong answers to our competency-based questions.”

 Applications and assessments

+The firm now recruits almost only through its vac scheme.
+(The direct route is for those who are unable to complete a vac scheme for practical reasons.)
 Applications for spots begin with an online form and verbal reasoning test.
 Strong written communication skills and attention to detail are essential to pass these.

-Those who impress are invited to an assessment centre that involves a written exercise and a formal interview.
+Those who impress are invited to an assessment centre that involves a group exercise, written exercise and a formal interview.
 “It’s really about showing an interest in what the firm does and having done research beforehand,” Catherine Wolfenden says.
 “We can tell which candidates are interested in the firm as their answers are tailored to our specialities and what we’re doing in the market.”
 The firm makes its vac scheme offers after this.

 Those who want to take their chances at applying directly for training contract complete the same online form as vac scheme applicants.
 If they pass the initial screening, they go on to participate in an assessment centre like the one detailed above, followed by a partner interview.

 OC's Bristol, London and Reading offices each run a two-week vacation scheme.
 These run concurrently.
 Bristol and London each host around 15 students at a time, while Reading hosts five.
 Vac schemers split their time between two different departments and are assigned a trainee buddy each.
-Past attendees told us they'd gotten to grips with hands-on tasks and “actually assumed the role of a trainee solicitor.”
+Past attendees told us they'd got to grips with hands-on tasks and “actually assumed the role of a trainee solicitor.”
 The scheme tends to go easy on the social side, an approach our trainee sources appreciated at the time.
 “It’s nice to be wined and dined, but that’s not what it’s actually like as a trainee.
 Also, too many evening events can wear you out.”

 According to trainees, “the vac schemers who impress the most are the ones who make an effort to speak to people and ask as many questions as they want.”
 On the final day of their placement, vac schemers interview for a training contract with two partners.